 A lot of birding blogs are deadly serious and focus only on the birds.
 They have beautiful photos and detailed accounts of trips in the field.
 But if you're a beginner, that stuff can go over your head, and be intimidating.
 I want to cover the whole experience of the birding life, to make it accessible and welcoming.
 Not that birding is scary, but it does have a bit of a learning curve.
 I'm here to offer the fun and lighthearted side to what can sometimes come off as an experts-only club.

-Please do not doubt my focused intent however; If you hop over to my magazine writing, you'll see I write about more serious stuff--social issues, parenting, child development, health care.
+Please do not doubt my focused intent however; I've written about more serious stuff--social issues, parenting, child development, health care.
 As a journalist I wear one hat, and as a blogger, another one altogether.

 So, what are the differences?
 I liken the contrast between journalism and blogging like an adult reliving her teenage years.
 Below are some of my observations as a writer in both genres: